 Founder & director

 Catherine is a visual designer based in the San Francisco Bay Area.
-She currently works full-time at Replicon Software as a Graphic Designer, creating print and web visuals as well as marketing collateral.
+She works at Replicon Software as a Graphic Designer, creating print and web visuals as well as marketing collateral.
 She was previously the Design & Media Manager of SkyDeck, UC Berkeley's startup accelerator.
-During her spare time, she enjoys digital illustration and designing creative assets for nonprofits such as Project Invent.
+From the logo to the curriculum to the slide decks, she makes everything Project Invent does beautiful!

 Students are the core of our work.
 That's why we incorporate their insights into everything we do.
 They co-design the curriculum, share input for organization-level decisions, spearhead community partnerships, and more.

 Justin is an aspiring mechanical engineer at The Nueva School.
 Co-founding Nueva's Invention Studio and working on team Stria allowed him to discover the power of design engineering to develop human-centered products that address real-world problems.
 In Project Invent, he hopes to help more people learn about design thinking and encourage them to become powerful change makers.

 social media manager